 Learn more about fees, charges, refunds and payment options

 Training package entry requirements

 There are no training package requirements for this qualification.

 GOTAFE preferred entry requirements

 Before being accepted into the course applicants must:

-- Those entering this program must be able to demonstrate vocational competency in their proposed teaching and assessing area.
+- Those entering this program must be able to demonstrate vocational competency (from within the last 5 years) in their proposed teaching and assessing area with at least 3 years of experience.
 Vocational competency is defined as broad industry knowledge and experience, and may include, but is not limited to, holding a relevant unit of competency or qualification.

-- Have access to a workplace/training environment where course assessment tasks such as delivering training sessions and carrying out assessment of learners can occur
+- Have access to a workplace/training environment where course assessment tasks such as delivering training sessions and carrying out assessments of learners can occur

 Course Study Units